PrimeDAO/balancer-v2-monorepo/handover.md

   - [x] if the token has reached 1% its residual amount can be sent to a token handler contract by calling `removeFinalizedTokens` which removes the token from the pool
 - [x] removing multiple tokens at once
 - [x] adding & removing tokens at once

+## 2. Documentation

+### 2.1.
+General V2 design

+Balancer V2's architecture builds on the premise that pool and vault are separate contracts.
+The vault holds all tokens, keeps a registry of available pools and their respective token balances.
+If a user makes a basic interaction with a pool such as swapping, joinning or exiting, this happens through an interaction with the vault (thereby the user specifies with which pool they want to interact).
+The vault will forward the interaction to the respective pool, whose implementation determines the exact swap, join, or exit logic (e.g. how much a user will receive for a given swap).
+This division between pool and vault has significant implications on the possible design space for the `IndexPool`.

+### 2.2.
+Starting point: InvestmentPool

+Balancer is currently working on a new smart pool implementation, the `InvestmentPool`.
+This pool is meant to cater for a large amount of tokens, to allow for reweighing and more.
+However, the InvestmentPool is work in progress.
+The InvestmentPool was used as starting point for the IndexPool implementation, since it shares many of its desired features.